mlrun/mlrun/docs/install/kubernetes.md

 When the installation is complete, the helm command prints the URLs and Ports of all the MLRun CE services.

 > **Note:**
 > There is currently a known issue with installing the chart on Macs using Apple Silicon (M1).
-The issue is to the pipelines
+The current pipelines
-> mysql database not being able to start.
+> mysql database fails to start.
 The workaround for now is to opt out of pipelines by installing the chart with the
 > `--set pipelines.mysql.enabled=false`.

 ## Configuring Online Feature Store